PUT Object - Copy

 Common Response Headers

-This response contains a common response header.
+This response uses common response headers.
 For more information on common response headers, see Common Response Headers.

 Special Response Headers

-The return of this response body is application/xml data.
-Below is a sample containing all the node data:
+This response body returns application/xml data.
+The following contains all the node data:

 <CopyObjectResult> <ETag>"ba82b57cfdfda8bd17ad4e5879ebb4fe"</ETag> <LastModified>2017-08-04T02:41:45</LastModified> </CopyObjectResult>